-Everybody in the circuit knows that Rafa is the man to beat in Paris.
-They also unanimously acknowledge that he is invincible when fully fit.
+Everybody in the circuit acknowledges that Rafa is the man to beat in Paris.
+They also unanimously concede that he is invincible when fully fit.
 This year, a pretentious Serb has claimed that Rafa is beatable on clay and that he fancies his own chances.
 Proof of pudding, as they say, is in eating the baked clay.
 Novak Djokovic harbours high hopes going into this year’s French Open.
 He is World Number One, holds an impressive 32-1 win-loss record in 2020, and is fresh from his Masters conquest in Rome.
 But first he has to overcome Tsitsipas and Busta to reach the final.

 Nadal leads Novak 17-7 on Clay.
 He has won the last three times they have sparred on clay- Madrid 2017, Rome 2018 and 2019.
 Nole’s loss to Rafa at Rome 2019 assumes relevance in this regard .The former had already won the Madrid Masters in 2019, while Rafa had somehow ended up losing three consecutive semis at Madrid ,Monte Carlo and Barcelona.
-Rafa Express seemed distracted , if not derailed, before the final match-up happened at Rome.
+Rafa Express seemed distracted , if not derailed, before the final at Rome.
 The Mallorcan handed over a bagel to Novak in the first set and won his 34th Masters title .
-The quality of tennis was not quite upto mark, but Rafa clearly showed Novak who is the Boss on Clay .
+The quality of tennis was not quite stellar, but Rafa clearly showed Novak who is the Boss on Clay .
 Arriveth the competition, riseth Rafa !

 Djokovic has already achieved three impossibles – beating Rafa at Roland Garros, winning French Open and completing the Djoker Slam .
-It stands repugnant to reason and does not seem humanly possible to achieve these mind-blowing feats twice in any career, especially with a fully-fit Rafa in the fray.
+It stands repugnant to reason, and does not seem humanly possible, to achieve these mind-blowing feats twice in any career, especially with a fully-fit Rafa in the fray.
 Rafa is unbeaten in 12 finals at the French Open .
 It is obvious that he cannot be stopped at the final hurdle.

 Novak can at best hope for a clay court classic like the Madrid 2009 semi-final which lasted for 4hrs and 2minutes ,or the encore of French Open final of 2012,or the semi-final of 2013 ,all of which Nadal ended up winning despite being tested to the extremes.